Responsible Office – Department:

 II.
 Reasonable Unpaid Break Time

-- Reasonable unpaid break time is sufficient time to allow the employee to express breast Each break shall generally be no less than twenty minutes.
+- Reasonable unpaid break time is sufficient time to allow the employee to express breast milk.
+Each break shall generally be no less than twenty minutes, with additional time allowed if necessary.
 If the room or other location is not in close proximity to the employee’s work station (e.g. as in a shared work location with a common lactation room) each break shall generally be no less than thirty minutes.
 Employees can elect to take shorter unpaid breaks for this purpose.

 III.
 Reasonable Efforts and Privacy